MicrosoftDocs/dynamics-365-ai/ai-docs/customer-insights/pm-match.md

 ### Add multiple rules

 If each condition applies to a single pair of attributes, then rules represent sets of one or more conditions.
-If you believe that your entities can be matched on the basis of different sets of attributes, you should add more rules using **Add Rules**.
-Note that when creating rules order matters.
-The matching algorithm will try to match on the basis of your first rule (represented by the first row in the table in the following example) and continue to the second rule (represented by the second row) only if no matches were identified under the first rule.
+If you believe that your entities can be matched on the basis of different sets of attributes, you should add more rules using **Add rules**.

+Note that when creating rules, order matters.
+The matching algorithm tries to match on the basis of your first rule (represented by the first row in the table in the following example) and continues to the second rule (represented by the second row) only if no matches were identified under the first rule.

 > [!div class="mx-imgBorder"]
 > ![](media/configure-data-match-new-rule-priority.png "New rule priority")

-For the purpose of this section we will stay with only one rule.
+For the purpose of this section, we will stay with only one rule.

 ## Step Three: Run your specified match order

 Now you are ready to run the match order that you have defined in Steps One and Two.
 This can be done by selecting **Save** and then **Run** as shown in the following example.
-Next to these buttons there is a **Discard** button that enables you to delete the definitions of your match.
+Next to these buttons there is a **Discard changes** button that lets you delete the definitions of your match.

 > [!div class="mx-imgBorder"]
 > ![](media/configure-data-match-commands.png "Edit rule add new criteria")